mrFlick72/sleuth-spike/README.md

 Reading the official [Spring documentation](https://cloud.spring.io/spring-cloud-static/Finchley.SR2/single/spring-cloud.html#_spring_cloud_sleuth) configure ELK is very simple we only need configure a logback-spring.xml and spring.application.name property in the bootstrap.yml/properties and the game is done!.
 However It is so simple like no so simple.
-This configuration is enough for formatting the log but is necessary then send those logs to Logstash.
+This configuration is enough for formatting the log but is necessary then send these logs to Logstash.
 In this step there is the pitfall, the official spring documentation do not show how configure Logstash.
  Typically we can configure in two way the log crawling the first more simple is configure Logstash input pipeline to watch the path in which the your application will write logs.
  This solution is simple but not so good, Logstash is a very powerful product but having it configured in any application server do not scale well in this case we use it as a sort of agent in the application server, if we want send log, Filebeat probably is a better solution.
 The primary problem of install Logstash in any server is that we should configure the Logstash pipeline and maintain it in any application server.